get-convex/rag/README.md

 Note: The `textSplitter` here could be LangChain, Mastra, or something custom.
 The simplest version makes an array of strings like `content.split("\n")`.

+Note: you can pass in an async iterator instead of an array to handle large content.

 ### Semantic Search